-The warning will be issued through the BU Alert system.
-Notice may be sent via text message, voice mail, or email.
-Notice may also be posted on the BU homepage, BU webpages, and scrolled on the University's cable television system.
+Timely warning messages will be issued through the BU Alert system.
+Notice may be sent via text message or email.
+Notice will also be posted on the BUPD website.

 Emergency notifications and timely warnings will withhold as confidential the names and other identifying information of victims.